Eulauss/divfree-FNS/README.md

 # div-free

-This is the official code repository for our paper.
+Official implementation for the paper **Divergence-free Linearized Neural Networks: Integral Representation and Optimal Approximation Rates**, by **Juncai He, Xinliang Liu, and Zitong Tian**.

-The repository currently contains three main experiment families:
+At present, the repository includes three main experiment families:

-- `L2` approximation of divergence-free vector fields in 2D and 3D
+- **Divergence-free \(L^2\) approximation** of vector fields in 2D and 3D
-- homogeneous-boundary Stokes problems in 2D and 3D
+- **Homogeneous-boundary Stokes problems** in 2D and 3D
-- 2D lid-driven cavity flow, together with FEM reference solutions and FEM-vs-FNS comparison
+- **2D lid-driven cavity flow**, including FEM reference solutions and FEM-vs-FNS comparisons

 ## Environment Setup